Order of the Garter: Degradation of members

-The Sovereign may "degrade" members who have taken up arms against the Sovereign.
-From the late 15th century, there was a formal ceremony of degradation, in which the Garter King of Arms, accompanied by the rest of the heralds, proceeded to St George's Chapel.
-While the Garter King of Arms read aloud the Instrument of Degradation, a herald climbed up a ladder and removed the former knight's banner, crest, helm, and sword, throwing them down into the quire.
-Then the rest of the heralds kicked them down the length of the chapel, out of the doors, and into the castle ditch.
-The last such formal degradation was that of James, Duke of Ormonde, in 1716.
+The sovereign may "degrade" members who have taken up arms against the Crown.
+From the late 15th century, there was a formal ceremony of degradation, in which Garter King of Arms, accompanied by the rest of the Heralds, processed to St George's Chapel.
+While the Garter King read aloud the Instrument of Degradation, a Herald climbed up a ladder and removed the former Knight's banner, crest, helm, and sword, throwing them down into the quire.
+Then the rest of the Heralds kicked them down the length of the chapel, out of the doors, and into the castle ditch.
+The last such formal degradation was that of James Butler, 2nd Duke of Ormonde, in 1716.

-During the First World War, two Royal Knights and six Stranger Knights, all monarchs or princes of enemy nations and including Wilhelm II, German Emperor, and Franz Joseph, Emperor of Austria, were struck off the roll of the Order or had their appointments annulled in 1915.
-The banner of Victor Emmanuel III of Italy was removed from the chapel after Italy entered World War II against the United Kingdom and her Allies in 1940.
-The banner of Emperor Hirohito of Japan was removed from St George's Chapel when Japan entered World War II in 1941, but that banner and his knighthood were restored by Elizabeth II in 1971, when Hirohito made a state visit to the United Kingdom.
-The Emperor was particularly pleased by the restoration of his banner as a Knight of the Garter.
+During the First World War, two Royal Knights and six Stranger Knights, all monarchs or princes of enemy nations and including Kaiser Wilhelm II of Germany, and Emperor Franz Joseph I of Austria, were struck off the roll of the order, their appointments being annulled in 1915.
+The banner of King Victor Emmanuel III was removed from the chapel after Italy entered World War II against the United Kingdom and its allies in 1940.
+The banner of Emperor Hirohito was removed from St George's Chapel when Japan entered World War II in 1941, but that banner and his knighthood were restored by Elizabeth II in 1971, when Hirohito made a state visit to the United Kingdom.
+The Emperor was particularly pleased by the restoration to the Garter.